-To achieve this objective, we have identified a number of targets and actions to be pursued through the RLSNDP or other activity and measures:
+To achieve this objective, we have identified a number of actions to be pursued through the RLSNDP or other activity and measures:

-- A To promote high quality, sustainable housing in the existing urban area to meet housing needs in Royal Leamington Spa where it does not lead to the loss of residential gardens. - B To promote high quality, sustainable design (i.e. homes that because of the way they are built and from the materials they use are more energy efficient) and which incorporate standards for Lifetime Homes/Building for Life. - C To support self-build housing in the town where it is in keeping with its surrounding area, does not act negatively upon neighbouring properties and promotes energy efficiency.
+- A To promote high quality, sustainable housing in the existing urban area to meet housing needs in Royal Leamington Spa where it does not lead to the loss of residential gardens. - B To promote high quality, sustainable design (i.e. homes that because of the way they are built and from the materials they use are more energy efficient) and which incorporate standards for Lifetime Homes/Building for Life. - C To support appropriate self-building housing in the town.